worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 Hi there everybody,

-Please note all the already green checkmarks, which is 99% achieved by the Iris devs already🥳🤯 what a great library to start to build an open-source metaverse, dont you think?

 My offer to devs is, you just doing your thingy and contribute to iris, cesium, gun, webtorrent, and all the other p2p, security, privacy, spatial and other libs we use, like always, but which will arrive at metaverse-gun automatically.

 But metaverse-gun is sure a platform, were we can get stuff from the lab, into practice, together. 🥳